wipeout-phantom-edition/wipeout-phantom-edition/README.md

 - 💽**Automatic game data extraction**: The game can automatically extract game data files from provided bin/cue disk image files.

 ## Setup
-**TL;DR**: Download the [latest release](https://github.com/wipeout-phantom-edition/wipeout-phantom-edition/releases/latest), put your PlayStation USA-region .bin and .cue files in `wipeout/diskimages`, and launch the game.
+> #### **TL;DR**: Download the [latest release](https://github.com/wipeout-phantom-edition/wipeout-phantom-edition/releases/latest), put your PlayStation USA-region .bin and .cue files in `wipeout/diskimages`, and launch the game.
----

-To set up your enhanced version of Wipeout, follow the steps below:

-- Download the [latest release](https://github.com/wipeout-phantom-edition/wipeout-phantom-edition/releases/latest) and unzip the `wipeout` folder to your desired location on your hard drive.
+Download the [latest release](https://github.com/wipeout-phantom-edition/wipeout-phantom-edition/releases/latest) and unzip the `wipeout` folder to your desired location on your hard drive.

-- You'll need game data files from the original PlayStation USA-region version of Wipeout.
+You'll need game data files from the original PlayStation USA-region version of Wipeout.
 You can either manually provide these files or supply bin/cue disk image files, which can be obtained by ripping a disk you own.
 The disk image method is preferred as it automatically extracts the music into wav files.

 **IMPORTANT:** Ensure that the game data is from the **PlayStation USA-region** version of Wipeout.
 Data from official PC versions won't work.